michaelbergin/nano-hackathon/my-site/instructions.md

 - Root cause: `resizeCanvas()` was indirectly triggered by brush/color state changes, resizing the canvas element and clearing its pixel buffer.
 - Fix: Decoupled resize from style updates. `resizeCanvas()` now runs only on actual layout/DPR changes.
 A separate effect updates `ctx.lineWidth` and `ctx.strokeStyle` and requests a redraw without resizing.
 - Result: No flash when adjusting brush size or color; smooth redraws at the scheduled frame rate.

+### Touch and Apple Pencil Support — UPDATED

+- Behavior: Drawing now works with Apple Pencil and finger touch on iPad and other touch devices.
+- Root cause previously: `onPointerDown` ignored `pointerType === "touch"`, allowing only `mouse` and `pen`.
+- Change: Accept `touch` pointers and only enforce `button === 0` for `mouse`.
+- Code location: `src/components/CanvasBoard.tsx` in the `onPointerDown` handler.
+- Additional detail: The canvas retains `touch-action: none` via the `touch-none` class to prevent browser gestures from interfering with drawing.

 ### Image Uploads & Cloudinary